kschweig/DissectOfflineRL/README.md

 #### Algorithms

-Algorithms in this domain need to be off-policy, the first 4 being simple value learning algorithms and the last is an actor-critic approach.
+Algorithms in this domain need to be off-policy, the first 4 being simple value learning algorithms and the fifth is an actor-critic approach.
+The remaining three aim towards safe q-iteration.
 Behavioral Cloning serves as a baseline.

 - [x] [DQN](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) ([Double](https://arxiv.org/abs/1509.06461))